BEST EXPERIENCES OF ESTONIAN CULTURE

 Considering a trip to the Baltics?
 Explore the best experiences of Estonian culture!
-One of three countries that make up the Baltic states (along with Latvia and Lithuania) located in Northern Europe along the Baltic Sea.
-Here's BCD's bird's-eye-view of Estonia, followed by a collection of articles that offer recommendations of places to go and people to meet.
+One of three countries that make up the Baltic states (along with Latvia and Lithuania) Estonia is located in Northern Europe along the Baltic Sea.
+Here's BCD's bird's-eye-view of Estonian culture, followed by a collection of articles that offer recommendations from local Estonian people of places to go and people to meet.
 Get insights on heritage, traditions and the best cultural experiences from a diverse cross-section of Estonian people!

 Estonia is a Baltic state and former part of the Soviet Union, located on the Baltic Sea and Gulf of Finland.
 Its terrain is diverse--the country is more than half-covered in forests and has more than 1,500 islands and 1,400 lakes.